Gender in English: Gender in Old English

 Old English had a system of grammatical gender similar to that of modern German, with three genders: masculine, feminine, neuter.
 Determiners and attributive adjectives showed gender inflection in agreement with the noun they modified.
 Also the nouns themselves followed different declension patterns depending on their gender.
 Moreover, the third-person personal pronouns, as well as interrogative and relative pronouns, were chosen according to the grammatical gender of their antecedent.

-Old English grammatical gender was, as in other Germanic languages, remarkably opaque, that is, one often could not know the gender of a noun by its meaning or by the form of the word; this was especially true for nouns referencing inanimate objects.
-Learners would have had to simply memorize which word goes with which gender.
-Though nouns referring to human males were generally masculine and for the most part the masculine went with human males and the feminine went with human females, as Charles Jones noted, "it is with those nouns which show explicit female reference that the sex specifying function of the gender classification system appears to break down, ..."
+Old English grammatical gender was, as in other Germanic languages, remarkably opaque: that is, one often could not know the gender of a noun by its meaning or by the form of the word; this was especially true for nouns referencing inanimate objects.
+Learners would have had to simply memorize which word has which gender.
+Although nouns referring to human males were generally masculine and for the most part words for human females were feminine, as Charles Jones noted, "it is with those nouns which show explicit female reference that the sex specifying function of the gender classification system appears to break down, ..."
 Most words referencing human females were feminine, but there was a sizable number of words that were either neuter or even masculine.
 Here are the discrepant nouns referring specifically to human females as listed by Jones:

 Old English had multiple generic nouns for "woman" stretching across all three genders: for example, in addition to the neuter wif and the masculine wifmann listed above, there was also the feminine frowe.
 For the gender-neutral nouns for "child", there was the neuter bearn and the neuter cild (compare English child).
 And even with nouns referring to persons, one could not always determine gender by meaning or form: for example, with two words ending in -mæg, there was the female-specific neuter noun wynmæg, meaning "winsome maid" or attractive woman; as well as the gender-neutral noun meaning "paternal kindred" or member of father's side of the family, but which was grammatically feminine: fædernmæg.

-In short, even inanimate objects are frequently referred to by gendered pronouns, whereas there exist nouns referring to people have a grammatical gender that does not match their natural gender; nonetheless, in Old English, pronouns may also follow natural gender rather than grammatical gender in some cases.
+In short, inanimate objects are frequently referred to by gendered pronouns, and, conversely, there exist nouns referring to people having a grammatical gender that does not match their natural gender.
+Nonetheless, in Old English, pronouns may follow natural gender rather than grammatical gender in some cases.
 For details of the declension patterns and pronoun systems, see Old English grammar.